Abandoned & Little-Known Airfields:

 The earliest depiction of the airfield which has been located was a 1967 aerial photo by Chris Kennedy.

-It depicted the STOL runway in between the new Fairchild plant & Route 270.
+It depicted the STOL runway in between the new Fairchild facility & Route 270.

-The short runway was built adjacent to the Germantown plant of the Fairchild Defense Company.
+The short runway was built adjacent to the Germantown facility of the Fairchild Defense Company.

 According to Chris Kennedy, Fairchild was license-building the Pilatus Turbo Porter in the 1960s,